 Porsche Cayenne MPG & CO2

 Porsche is one of several companies to have turned their back on diesel engines.
-The Cayenne e-Hybrid plug-in model is the fuel-economy hero of the range, capable of up to 72.4mpg, while emitting 89g/km of CO2 from its tailpipes.
+The Cayenne e-Hybrid plug-in model is the fuel-economy hero of the range, capable of up to 74.3mpg, while emitting up to 92g/km of CO2 from its tailpipes.

-Of the pure petrol models, the entry-level, single-turbo 3.0-litre V6 Cayenne is the most economical, with 24.1mpg claimed, while its more powerful 2.9-litre twin-turbo Cayenne S sister is predictably worse, but only slightly, at 23.9mpg.
+Of the pure petrol models, the entry-level, single-turbo 3.0-litre V6 Cayenne is the most economical, with economy of up to 24.6mpg claimed, while its more powerful 2.9-litre twin-turbo Cayenne S sister is predictably worse, but only slightly, at 23.9mpg.